Dubai IRONMAN 70.3

 Making the decision to race.

 My last event was the ITU African Cup in December 2016, in Morocco.
-Lucky me I won a money prize and finished in the top 10, after that trip back home, I started thinking about the next goal.
+Lucky me, I won a money prize and finished in the top 10.
+After that trip back home, I started thinking about the next goal.

-In 2016, I did not participate in many races, but there is a commitment with sponsors, my career and my passion, so I always need to make important and compromising decisions about what races to sign up and work for, knowing that living in Michigan, USA, where the winter is long, very cold, long and no events around.
-I decided to sign up for Dubai Ironman 70.3 in a race early in January 2017, with the support of my amazing sponsors.
+In 2016, I did not participate in many races, but there is a commitment with sponsors, my career, and my passion, so I always need to make important and compromising decisions about what races to sign up for and work for, knowing that living in Michigan, USA, where the winter is long, very cold, long and no events around.
+I decided to sign up for the Dubai Ironman 70.3 in a race early in January 2017, with the support of my amazing sponsors.

 PRO or Age Group Category?